Wplace-lol/wplace.lol/docs/intro.md

 ---

 # Introduction

-Welcome to Wplace.lol!
+## Welcome to Wplace.lol!
 Wplace.lol is your number one place for guides, useful tools, tutorials, and much more!
 :::note
-This website is still a WIP
+This website is a WIP
 :::

 # Contributions